-You play as Aiden Caldwell in Dying Light 2, a protagonist who has the ability to use parkour free-running to his advantage.
-Much like the first game, you can run, jump, climb, and traverse the environment, while completing jobs for NPCs you meet.
-Aiden will have to interact and side with factions in The City, where the game takes place.
-The City is a European location that serves as the game’s setting and is four times larger than the map of the previous entry.
+You play as Aiden Caldwell in Dying Light 2 Stay Human, a protagonist who has the ability to use parkour free-running to his advantage.
+Much like the first game, you can run, jump, climb, and traverse the environment while completing jobs for NPCs you meet.
+Aiden will have to interact and side with factions in Harran, where the game takes place.
+Harran, set 20 years post-virus outbreak, serves as the game’s setting and is four times larger than the map of the previous entry.
 It’s unclear how Aiden’s personality will compare to Kyle Crane’s from the original Dying Light, but considering the sequel takes place two decades later, it’s safe to say you’ll be playing as a much more experienced protagonist.
 Techland hasn’t revealed much in terms of story to keep it a surprise.

-While player choice was a part of the original in 2015, Dying Light 2 will be doubling (or even tripling) down on it — offering a slew of different ways to tackle missions.
+While player choice was a part of the original in 2015, Dying Light 2 will be doubling (or even tripling) down on it, offering a slew of different ways to tackle missions.
 As part of a showing at E3 2019, we got to see a taste of how deep the decision-making can go.
 In the demo, a fortified base was placed on a water dam, which you can choose to infiltrate.
 You can choose to bust in Rambo-style or sneak in to avoid being seen.
-Or you can opt to skip the section entirely.
-If you do decide to take over the dam, you’re able to flood certain sections of the map — changing the layout of it for the duration of your game.
+Or, you can opt to skip the section entirely.
+If you do decide to take over the dam, you’re able to flood certain sections of the map, changing the layout of it for the duration of your game.
 There’s a bit of risk/reward in doing this, though, as it will allow other sections of the map to become accessible.
-Be careful, as infiltrating this base will change your status with the faction that had possession of the base, which will impact your playthrough, as well.
+Be careful, as infiltrating this base will change your status with the faction that had possession of the base, which will impact your playthrough.
 It’s unclear if you’re able to mend your relationship with factions, but we imagine they won’t be friendly after you take them out.

-In Dying Light 2, you can blast through the main story in around 15-20 hours, according to Smektala.
+In Dying Light 2, you can blast through the main story in around 15 to 20 hours, according to Smektala.
 However, it has so much to offer, with the possibility of many missable jobs based on your choices.
 Because of this, Techland says it will take over 100 hours to see everything in the game, which will require multiple playthroughs.

 Much like the first game, Dying Light 2 will feature online cooperative multiplayer, with up to three other players.
 You’ll be able to invite them to your world to complete missions or other tasks, but it’s unclear what — if any — changes will be added that improve the online experience.
 With player choice being such a focal point, Techland encourages you to see the consequences of other players’ decisions in their “versions” of the world.
 Likewise, they can do the same when they enter your world.